lmcrean/Crocodile-Kingdom/README.md

 ***
 ## Structure Plane

-This Structure plane summarises the structure of each individual feature, in regards to HTML, CSS and JS, highlighting most essential functions for the feature to work.
+This Structure plane summarises the structure of each feature by highlighting most essential HTML, CSS and JS functions for the feature to work.
 The developer also used this as a workflow for drafting in the features.

-#### Card Deck <!-- omit in toc -->
+#### Card Deck structure <!-- omit in toc -->
 <img alt="placeholder" src="assets/media/documentation/placeholder.svg" width="100px">

 <i>"I need the design to be accessible, easy to read with lots of visuals.
 I need the tone of the design to appear warm, entertaining and encouraging."</i>